-Between April and July 2012 I set out to travel to the world.
-The trip covered 46,000 miles, visiting 6 continents and 28 countries.
+In 2012 I set out to travel around to the world.
+The trip covered 46,000 miles — visiting 6 continents and 25 countries between April 6 and July 17th.
 Below is a digitized version of the notebook I kept while traveling.
-We start the story with Phase 3 of Part 1.
-Why?
-Read on

 4.27 Portland, Seattle, Hwy 101, Astoria